 Recipe FAQs

 Absolutely.
 Any pellet grill or smoker with temperature control will work great for this dish.
-While it's written as a Traeger-smoked macaroni and cheese recipe, you can easily adapt it to Pit Boss, Camp Chef, or even a traditional offset smoker.
+While it's written as a Traeger smoked mac and cheese recipe, you can easily adapt it to Pit Boss, Camp Chef, or even a traditional offset smoker.

 More Smoker Recipes You'll Love!